hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the AKS Managed Cluster instance to create.
+* `name` - (Required) The name of the Managed Kubernetes Cluster to create.
 Changing this forces a new resource to be created.

-* `location` - (Required) The location where the AKS Managed Cluster instance should be created.
+* `location` - (Required) The location where the Managed Kubernetes Cluster should be created.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) Specifies the resource group where the resource exists.
+* `resource_group_name` - (Required) Specifies the Resource Group where the Managed Kubernetes Cluster should exist.
 Changing this forces a new resource to be created.

-* `agent_pool_profile` - (Required) One or more Agent Pool Profile's block as documented below.
+* `agent_pool_profile` - (Required) One or more `agent_pool_profile` blocks as documented below.

 * `dns_prefix` - (Required) DNS prefix specified when creating the managed cluster.

-* `service_principal` - (Required) A Service Principal block as documented below.
+* `service_principal` - (Required) A `service_principal` block as documented below.

 ---